kshlsa/fortress/docs/developers/clients.md

 ::: tip
 👉 The list of events types and values for each Cosmos SDK module can be found in the [Modules Specification](./modules) section.
-Check the `Events` page to obtain the event list of each supported module on Evmos.
+Check the `Events` page to obtain the event list of each supported module on Torque.
 :::

 List of all Tendermint event keys: